Home Compare CSL vs WEIR.L

 Carlisle Companies vs The Weir Group: Which Stock Looks Stronger in 2026?

 Carlisle Companies holds the cleaner structural position, with the lead spread across profitability and valuation.
-The Weir still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The Weir does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CSL: Russell 1000, WEIR.L: STOXX 600).

 The lead is spread across profitability and valuation, rather than sitting in one isolated gap.
-The overall score gap is 17 points in favour of Carlisle Companies Incorporated.
+Carlisle Companies Incorporated leads by 21 points on the overall comparison score.

 Trajectory Similarity